 Our meeting schedule can be found below.
 Meeting times are displayed in your local time zone.
 You can find the details for each meeting, including the video link and dial-in numbers by clicking on the meeting event in the calendar.
 Most of our meetings are held in English.
 Any grey striped meeting is held in a language other than English, and a consolidated list of non-English meetings can be found here.
 Below the calendar is a full explanation of the color code.

 Our meetings have screen-sharing turned off and encryption turned on.
 Hosts are able to mute and remove any disruptive participants.
 If you are hosting a meeting, here is a guide on how to respond to disruption.

 • Blue meetings are for internet and technology addicts, as well as for those who think they might be addicts.
 Newcomers are happily welcome.

-• Lavender meetings are open to ITAA members, newcomers, and non-addicts interested in ITAA’s program of recovery from addiction, such as friends, family, researchers, or journalists.
-Those who do not identify as internet and technology addicts may attend open meetings as observers.
+• Lavender meetings are open to ITAA members, newcomers, and non-addicts interested in ITAA’s program of recovery from addiction.
+This can include friends, family, researchers, or journalists.
+Those who do not identify as internet and technology addicts may attend lavender meetings as observers.

 • Peach meetings are ITAA business meetings for discussing issues related to administration and service.
 They are open to any member of ITAA.

 • Grey striped meetings are in a non-English language.
 Current non-English meetings include French, German, Russian, Spanish, Arabic, Hebrew, Korean, Polish, and Portuguese.
 A consolidated list of non-English meetings can be found here.